-In this quarter on-call appliance availability was at 58%, with optimal availability at 65.4%.
-Wholetime appliance availability was at 97.7%.
+In this quarter On-call appliance availability was at 80.60%, with optimal availability at 80.60%.
+Wholetime appliance availability was at 95.80%.

-Year to date performance against our response standards is currently being monitored for sleeping risk properties and road traffic collisions.
+Year to date performance, against our response standards, is currently being monitored for sleeping risk properties and road traffic collisions.
 Operational competence of staff is currently good and in line with target.
-We are monitoring breathing apparatus and incident command for on call staff.